TKone7/lightread/doc_30_10_design_router.md

 ## Reverse Routing
 Another handy feature of PHRoute is the reverse routing which allows to introduce dynamic URLs.
-To illustrate the benefit of this feature, imaging clicking on an article's tag.
+To illustrate the benefit of this feature, imagine clicking on an article's tag.

 ![Article's Tag](resources/router_1.png)